Phi Sigma: Symbols

 The Greek letters, Phi and Sigma, signify "Fellows in Science".
 Fellowship in science includes ardent cooperative effort, effective leadership, and creative scholarship.
 Its motto is "Truth shall spring from the earth."
 Its flower is the Shasta daisy.
 Its colors of the society are medium green, white, and old gold, taken from the colors of the society's flower.
 Its jewel is the pearl.

 Phi Sigma's coat of arms consists of a simple heraldic shield, that is half black and half silver.
 The black side represents ignorance; growing from the blackness is a green, white, and gold Shasta daisy that represents truth rising toward the light.
 The silver side represents the silver sky of light and knowledge and has a fiery cloud of intellectual inspiration; a hand bearing a pearl, the society's jewel, is coming out of the cloud.
 Below the shield is a gold scroll with the society's motto.

 Phi Sigma's emblem consists of a watch key fob formed of the Greek letters Φ and Σ, the former being superimposed upon the latter.

 Membership

-Phi Sigma is reserved for students who have demonstrated interest in research and are inc the top 35 percent of their class with a 3.0 GPA.
+Phi Sigma is reserved for students who have demonstrated interest in research and are in the top 35 percent of their class with a 3.0 GPA.
 At least one-fourth of their college training should include biological sciences.